Helping out during pregnancy

 During the second trimester (months 4–6), go with your partner if she needs an ultrasound (a test that uses sound waves to take a picture of the baby).
 You'll be able to see your baby's head, arms, hands, legs and feet.
 You may even find out the sex of your baby.
 Your baby will start to seem very real to you.

-During a third-trimester (months 7–9) prenatal visit, ask the provider how you can help during labor and delivery.
+During a third-trimester (months 7–9) prenatal visit, ask the provider how you can help during labor and birth.

 - Help plan for the baby.
 Talk to your partner about what you both want for the baby.
 Decide where the baby will sleep, and make that part of your home colorful and welcoming for the baby.
 Go shopping for baby things.
 If you are worried about not having enough money, here are some tips to help you: